MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboards.md

 Dashboards are a feature of Power BI service and are not available in Power BI Desktop.
 Dashboards can't be created on mobile devices but they can be [viewed and shared](mobile-apps-view-dashboard.md).

 ## Dashboard creators and dashboard consumers
 Depending on your role, you may be someone who creates dashboards for your own use or to share with colleagues.
-Information for you can be found in [dashboards for creators](service-dashboards-for-creators.md).
+Information for you can be found in **Dashboards for creators**.
 If you're someone who receives dashboards from others.
 You want to learn how to understand and interact with the dashboard.
 This article is for you!

 ### If you will be receiving and consuming dashboards